ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_net8/how-to-1.md

   https://aka.ms/dotnet/download
 ```

 By default, the `dotnet` command uses the Arm64 architecture when running on an Arm64 device.
 However, it also recognizes that the x64 architecture is available in the **Other architectures** found list.
 You can use the output of the `dotnet --info` command to retrieve the list of installed .NET runtimes.
-Here, we have three runtimes: Microsoft.AspNetCore.App, Microsoft.NETCore.App 8.0.0, and Microsoft.WindowsDesktop.App 8.0.0.
+In this output, we have three runtimes: Microsoft.AspNetCore.App, Microsoft.NETCore.App 8.0.0, and Microsoft.WindowsDesktop.App 8.0.0.

 {{% notice Note %}} The list of .NET SDKs and runtimes can differ.
 For example, if you have previously installed other .NET SDKs.{{% /notice %}}